 To read more about our club heritage, please visit our history

-The club meets the first and third Tuesday of each month (from September through June) at Lamplighter Inn (847-991-2420) located at 60 North Bothwell Street, Palatine, Illinois.
+The club meets the first Thursday of each month (from September through June) at Lamplighter Inn (847-991-2420) located at 60 North Bothwell Street, Palatine, Illinois.
 Social time begins at 6:30pm, the meeting starts at 7:00pm.

 For more information, contact at 847-609-5805.